The Deer Lick Group and Stephan’s Quintet

 NGC 7331, also known as Caldwell 30, is an unbarred spiral galaxy about 40 million light-years away in the constellation Pegasus.
-NGC 7331 is the brightest galaxy in the field of a visual grouping known as the NGC 7331 Group of galaxies.
+NGC 7331 is the brightest galaxy in the field of a visual grouping known as the Deer Lick Group.
 The other members of the group, NGC 7335, 7336, 7337 and 7340, lie far in the background at distances of approximately 300–350 million light years.
 The galaxy appears similar in size and structure to the Milky Way, and is sometimes referred to as "the Milky Way's twin".
-However, they differ as unlike the Milky Way, the central bulge in NGC 7331 is rotating in the opposite direction to the rest of the disk.
+However, they differ, as unlike the Milky Way, the central bulge in NGC 7331 is rotating in the opposite direction to the rest of the disk.

 September 26, 2024